yorickshan/html2canvas-pro/README.md

 # html2canvas-pro

 > A fork of [niklasvh/html2canvas](https://github.com/niklasvh/html2canvas) with some new features.
+If you found this helpful, don't forget to leave a star.

 ## 🌟 Why html2canvas-pro?